Ripseync/Gamon/rules.md

 ## Gameplay

 - Don't claim land you won't use; leave room for others.
+- Don't claim point of interest such as Pokémon Center, Shops, Gyms, Legendary Monuments, etc...
 - PvP only where it's allowed.
 - Report bugs and exploits instead of abusing them.